756D6D61/Savings-Dashboard/README.md

 ### 📋Aims of the App

-* In this dashboard the user can add an account; input the amount of interest earned within that account (if possible) and how much they are putting into the account on a weekly/monthly/yearly basis.
+* In this dashboard the user can add an account; input the amount of interest earned within that account (if possible) and how much they are putting into the account on a weekly/monthly/yearly basis

-* The user can see an overview of their savings from all of their accounts on the dashboard home page.
+* The user can see an overview of their savings from all of their accounts on the dashboard home page

-* Authentication has been implemented into the dashboard to ensure the user's details are secure.
+* Authentication has been implemented into the dashboard to ensure the user's details are secure

 ### 👩‍💻Technical Details
 * This dashboard UI was built using Webpack, ReactJS and Babel on the front-end